-The other changes in the rites are intended to bring out more clearly the meaning of each rite, and to give the congregation more of an active part.
-What they are is best seen in connection with the whole service of each day.
+Besides the changes in the time of the great ceremonies of Holy Week, the rites have been "renewed" in various other ways in order to bring out more clearly the meaning of each and to give the congregation more of an active part.
+These aspects of the renewal are best appreciated in connection with the whole service of each day.
 But first let us see how the Church wishes us to prepare during Lent for taking part in these great services of Holy Week.